Cosimzhou/MyBook/lingo/engword.md

 lockdown

-LMK   let me know
-LGTM  looks good to me
+BRB   be right back
 FYI   for you information
 IMO   in my opinion
+LGTM  looks good to me
+LMK   let me know
+LOL   laugh out loud
 TBH   to be honest
-BRB   be right back
-LOL   laugh out loud
+WDYM  what do you mean